 National Security Education Program (NSEP) David L. Boren Fellowship Program

 NSEP's David L. Boren Fellowships enable U.S. Graduate students to add an international and language component to their graduate education through specialization in an area study, language study, or increased language proficiency.
 NSEP supports studying languages, cultures and world regions other than Western Europe, Canada, Australia, and New Zealand.
 Boren Fellowships are intended to support U.S. graduate students who will pursue the study of language and culture critical to U.S. security, and who are highly motivated to work in the federal government.

 National Water Research Institute (NWRI) Fellowship

-Every year, NWRI awards Fellowships of up to $10,000 a year per student to support master's or doctoral graduate research related to water, including water supply, water resources, water quality, and technologies and treatment.
+NWRI awards Fellowships of up to $15,000 a year per student to support master's or doctoral graduate research related to water resources.

 New Jersey Department of Health and Human Services Cook/Rutledge Summer Fellowship